 In this post, we will talk about the benefits and different methods of concept testing.
 You will also learn how to decide which method will be best suited for your research.
-We will then summarize with some real-world examples of how concept testing was vital in helping companies to launch their products successfully.
+We will then summarize with real-world examples how concept testing was vital in helping companies launch their products successfully.

 Benefits of concept testing

-I always assume that every new feature or product idea that I come up with will be successful.
+I always assume that every new feature or product idea I come up with will succeed.
 However, that’s seldom the case.
 Only customers can determine whether an idea will succeed, or will it crash and burn.
 That is why it’s vital to test your ideas and concepts before launching to your customers.
 The insights gathered using concept testing will help you launch effective and successful products.

 Using concept testing, you can also get in-depth insights into different aspects of your idea.
 You can ask questions about a specific feature, look and feel, pricing, and more.
 Thus you can assure the validity of every detail before launching the product.

 Organizations and businesses use surveys to carry out concept testing making it a simple proposition for brands of all sizes to utilize.
 In the following section, we will discuss the different methods of concept testing.

 Over the years, researchers have designed and applied many different concept testing methods.
 These methods are categorized based on how the concepts are displayed.
 Each of these methods is suitable for different types of research.
 Concept testing is easily achieved with the help of a research platform.
 Here are the four primary methods of concept testing:

 In comparison testing, two or more concepts are presented to the respondents.
 The respondents compare these concepts by using rating or ranking questions or merely asking to select the best concept displayed.